connersax/CompNetFinalAssn/README.md

 2. Run `app.py` with sudo privileges.
 	- `sudo python3 app.py`

-Program takes a little bit to open to the GUI due to the it having to sniff 200 packets before the list of networks has been fully compiled.
+Program takes some time to open the GUI.
+This is because the application must sniff 200 packets before the list of networks has been fully compiled.

 ## Output
 - The output should be a window that looks like the image below
-- All the networks are also outputed to a file located in this folder named `output.txt`
+- All the networks are also stored to a file located in this folder named `output.txt`
 ![Demo Window](demo_window.png "Demo Window")